 Just overheard near my desk: “Mike, do you want to split a protein bar?”
-If Mike says ‘yes,’ it’s confirmation that we can never be friends.
+If Mike says ‘yes,’ we can never be friends.

 I wish the donuts they occasionally put in the break room better helped me forget my divorce and my failed dreams.